molecula/documentation/quick-start-guide/_posts/2022-01-31-enterprise.md

 Ranking queries are notorious for being computationally intensive - aka slow.
 Some solutions will use statistics to speed up a ranking query by approximating the true results, but that’s not always a desirable option.
 In addition to SQL, FeatureBase has a native language called PQL.
 In PQL, TopK queries can be run to return exact results in milliseconds.

-This query returns the top five hobbies across all customers from the cseg table, sifting through a billion records in 117.2ms.
+This query returns the top five hobbies across all customers from the cseg table, sifting through a billion records.

 ```
 [cseg]TopK(hobbies, k=5)